 What I'd Like to Try

-Two options that I'd love to try that Dr. Beh has encouraged me with are the Cefaly device and Gammacore.
+Dr. Beh has encouraged me with are the Cefaly device and Gammacore.
 Because I was extremely well-controlled, the cost of these devices didn't really appeal to me.
-After postpartum hit me a little hard, I did decide to try gammaCore instead of going back on my preventative medication.
+After postpartum in 2021 hit me a little hard, I did decide to try gammaCore instead of going back on my preventative medication.
+It worked extremely well for me for dizziness and anxiety.

 What Didn't Work